thma/PolysemyCleanArchitecture/README.md

     { date     :: Day    -- ^ the date of the reservation
     , name     :: String -- ^ the name of the guest placing the reservation , email    :: String -- ^ the email address of the guest
-    , quantity :: Int    -- ^ how many seats are requested
+    , quantity :: Natural    -- ^ how many seats are requested
     }
     deriving (Eq, Generic, Read, Show)
 ```